According to the Family Resources Survey, there are over 14 million disabled people in the United Kingdom (U.K).

 The United Kingdom (UK) ensures barrier-free access, and fair treatment, and promotes a fair and more equal society through the Equality Act 2010, ISO 30071-1, and the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Together, these acts and standard prohibits discrimination against persons with disabilities and ensures these people have the same rights and opportunities to Information and Communications Technology (ICT) as everyone else.

 The Equality Act (EQA) is a UK non-discrimination law that came into force on 1 October 2010.
 The Act provides a legal framework to promote an equal society by protecting against discrimination or victimization by employers, by public and private organizations providing goods and services, health and education providers, housing agencies, and transport services.
 Established by the Equality and Human Rights Commission (EHRC), the Equality Act of 2010 harmonized several discrimination laws in the UK such as the Disability Discrimination Act of 1995, Race Relations Act of 1976, Employment Equality (Religion or Belief) Regulations 2003, and Equal Pay Act 1970, among others.
 EQA seeks to advance equality of opportunity in England, Scotland, and Wales based on the following characteristics:

 - sexual orientation, and

 - gender reassignment.

-The Act classifies disability by being either physically or mentally impaired such that it has a substantial and long-term negative impact on the individual’s ability to perform normal daily functions.
-It covers persons with visual, motor, hearing, and cognitive, or learning impairments.
+The Act classifies disability as being either physically or mentally impaired such that it has a substantial and long-term negative impact on the individual’s ability to perform normal daily functions.
+It covers persons with visual, motor, hearing, cognitive, or learning impairments.